 data seed nodes and executes business logic to achieve the consistent state as

 validator node (and other

 full node).
-Full nodes also help the network by accepting transactions from other nodes and then relaying them to the core Binance network.
+Full nodes also help the network by accepting transactions from other nodes and then relaying them to the core BNB Chain network.

 We support running a full node on

 Minimum System Requirements

 The hardware must meet certain requirements to run a full node.

 - Desktop or laptop hardware running recent versions of Mac OS X, Windows, or Linux.